thirteen-1/Cursor-Ai-Free/README.md

 </details>

-If you want to stop the script, please press Ctrl+C<br>
+* If you want to stop the script, please press Ctrl+C<br>
+* First reset the Machine ID. <br>
+* Then another accound With genertated temporary email Address. <br>
+* Don't give the OTP in the cursor webite.
+Instead give the OTP to terminal.
+It will autofill. <br>
+* To know how to get unlimited temporary Email address Use the "Temp Mail "website or the app. <br>
+* Thank me later ;) <br>

 ## ❗ Note